jwodder/travis2gha/README.rst

 Options
 ```````

--S, --secrets FILE      INI file containing [auth]token and [secrets] sections.
-                        See `Secrets File`_ below for more information.
-Run
-                        ``travis2gha run --help`` to see the default location
-                        of this file for your system.

 --testenv NAME_PYVER    [Specify ``NAME`` and ``PYVER`` as separate arguments]
                         Configure the generated workflow to also run ``tox -e